swampservers/contrib/README.md

 \
 *file: lua/swamp/clientcheck/sh_afk_detect.lua (hidden)*

+### function bench(func)
+Prints how long it takes to run a function, averaging over a large number of samples with minimal overhead
+\
+*file: lua/swamp/dev/sh_bench.lua*

 ### Me  (global variable)
 Use this global instead of LocalPlayer()\
  It will be either nil or a valid entity.
 Don't write `if IsValid(Me)`... , just write `if Me`...